 (regardless of geographic location) are not generally suburbanizing.
 Income differences based on geography appear to be driven by the non-poor moving out.
 Exceptions are Detroit and Milwaukee, where white flight appeared to drive income segmentation.
 Madden found similar dynamics driving income segmentation in the midwestern and northeastern portions of the country.
 Race tended to trump income, with poor blacks moving to similar locations as non-poor blacks.
 A similar pattern holds for whites.
-Madden found limited evidence of public finance preferences; she found little evidence to support the house filtering or land preference theories.
+Madden found little evidence to support the house filtering or land preference theories.
+More of the evidence pointed to white flight, along with limited evidence of public finance preferences.

-Steven Raphael of the University of California at Berkeley presented joint research with Michael Stoll (UCLA) on U.S. metro areas in the 1990s.
-Raphael reported that blacks had made modest progress during the decade, reducing the gap in spatial mismatch between blacks and whites by 13%.
+Steven Raphael of the University of California at Berkeley presented joint research with Michael Stoll (UCLA) on the location of people and jobs in U.S. metro areas in the 1990s.
+Raphael reported that blacks had made modest progress during the decade, reducing the gap in spatial mismatch between blacks and whites by 13% (see figure 2).
 Nonetheless, no group was more physically isolated from jobs than blacks by 2000.
-Improvements were the smallest in the Northeast and where blacks represent a relatively large share of the population.
+Improvements for blacks were the smallest in metro areas in the Northeast and where blacks represent a relatively large share of the population.

 Raphael also reported that metro areas with high levels of black-white residential segregation exhibited a higher degree of spatial mismatch.
-Conversely, more integrated metros, such as Minneapolis-St. Paul and Pittsburgh, showed a decline in spatial mismatch for blacks.
-The largest factor contributing to the modest decline in spatial mismatch during the decade was the tendency for black households to move closer to places of employment within a metro area.
+Conversely, more integrated metros, such as Minneapolis-St. Paul and Pittsburgh, showed a decline in spatial mismatch between residence and job locations for blacks.
+The largest factor contributing to the modest decline in spatial mismatch during the decade was the movement of black households within metro areas, with black households showing some tendency to move closer to places of employment within a metro area (see figure 3).
 While this is somewhat promising, the study does not consider the socioeconomic status of the blacks choosing to move.
-Thus, it is possible that spatial mismatch conditions have failed to improve for the low-income black population.
+If residential mobility is concentrated among middle- and upper-income blacks, it is possible that spatial mismatch conditions have failed to improve for the low-income black population.

-In addition to residential mobility, the authors suggest that improving transportation access can be beneficial.
-In some cases, car ownership has helped innercity blacks find jobs in employment-rich suburbs.
+While the study suggests that residential mobility may be most effective in reducing spatial mismatch, the authors suggest that improving transportation access can also be beneficial.
+In some cases, car ownership has helped inner-city blacks find jobs in employment rich suburbs.
 Also inner-city job development efforts might help.